Welcome to the Coffeemill Cafe

 • Rules were slightly altered to suit the new armor card “set bonuses.”

-• Various different tokens added to help keep track of turns, who’s attacking, and player actions.
+• Various different tokens added to help keep track of turns, who’s who when attacking, and player actions.